madetech/learn/guides/08-Continuous-Integration/README.md

 We're going to use Travis CI to automate some tests.

-First, you'll need to pick a project to automate tests on. **If you have built this project with someone else, pair or mob with them through this part of the guide.**
+First, you'll need to pick a project to automate tests on.

-If your project is open-sourced you can use a cloud-hosted build tool such as Travis CI for free, otherwise you'll need to pay a subscription.
+If your project is open-source you can use a cloud-hosted build tool such as Travis CI for free, otherwise you'll need to pay a subscription.

 * Follow [the instructions over at Travis CI's website](https://docs.travis-ci.com/user/getting-started/#to-get-started-with-travis-ci).